-When European Hospital asked Prof. Kuhl why the University of Bonn was cited by her Discussant at ASCO to carry out the most breast MRI examinations in, perhaps, the entire world, she said it was possibly true, explaining: ‘We have a very good team here and we have reserved one MR system more or less for breast examinations.
+When we asked Prof. Kuhl why the University of Bonn was cited by her Discussant at ASCO to carry out the most breast MRI examinations in, perhaps, the entire world, she said it was possibly true, explaining: ‘We have a very good team here and we have reserved one MR system more or less for breast examinations.
 Bonn also has a large, supra-regional catchment area.
 Many women - some who might have a known risk of breast cancer in the family - come to us of their own accord – for example, if they have had MRI examinations elsewhere and the results are not clear.

 ‘I’m often asked what radiologists should do to achieve results on a par with those we have in Bonn.
 The answer is quite simple: Radiologists should carry out more breast MRIs.
 Unfortunately this procedures is not utilised enough as the medical insurers quite often refuse to cover it, because they say it’s too expensive!
 Magnetic resonance tomography did not arrive yesterday.
 It is an examination procedure that many areas of modern medicine can no longer do without.
 Think about orthopaedics or neurosurgery, for instance.
 MRI is of great importance in those fields.
 It has also been known for some time that MRI is the most sensitive examination procedure for the diagnosis of invasive breast cancer.